Denbigh Plantation Site: Reconstruction Era

 In 1869, the area previously known as Warwick Town, now a 300-acre farm, was sold to by the Youngs to Hudson and Sallie Mench, who operated a sawmill here for 50 years.
 Their surname is the source of the modern neighborhood's name of Menchville.

 The last Denbigh mansion burned in 1877 and was never replaced.
 When William and Anne Young died in 1893, the remainder of the estate went to their six children, which included physician Dr. John A. Young, George Young, Betty Young, and three others.
 A Richard Young is recorded as owning land in this area in 1882, when he granted prior glebe land to a church in the area.
 The Young family began selling off large chunks of acreage at a time in the late 1800s.
 A George and Betty Young were living in the separate kitchen and dairy house of the prior mansion in 1935, and died without children.

-In 1897, Mennonites established a colony nearby, and that colony continued to grow rapidly over the next few decades next to and around the historical area of Denbigh Plantation.
+In 1897, Mennonites established a colony nearby ("The Colony"), and that colony continued to grow rapidly over the next few decades next to and around the historical area of Denbigh Plantation.
 They continued to farm the land, as well as constructed a dairy and began residential development.